openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 22.04 Root on ZFS for Raspberry Pi.rst

      3 : start=$((2048+BOOT+ROOT)), size=$ROOT, type=83
      EOF

+   This prepares partition 1 for the boot loader, partition 2 for the initial ZFS pool (sized same as the original image), and temporarily a partition 3 for the original image itself; the rest of the disk is not partitioned at this time.

+   To recap, below we would populate partitions 1 and 3 with adapted replicas of partitions from the image downloaded above, then we would prepare the ZFS pool and dataset layout on partition 2 and transfer the files from partition 3 (it should fit well, more so if you enable ZFS compression).

+   Finally, we would remove partition 3 and expand the ZFS pool (and partition 2) to consume all the disk after it.

+   Let's go!

 #.
 Connect the disk:

    Connect the disk to a machine other than the target Raspberry Pi.
 If any